krustur/AmigaOsBuilder/README.md

 1. Locate `private static readonly Config TestConfig = new Config { ... }` block
 1. Remove all the current Packages
 1. Add your own package, like this
+    -This part should probably be located in a json file outside of the code.
+However I found it easier to have it in code for now, as its easier to spot build errors in VS
 ```csharp
 new Package
 {